September 11 National Day of Service: History

 The idea of turning September 11 into an annual day of service was originally conceived in early 2002 by David Paine, at that time a public relations executive who had grown up in New York City.
-Later that year, David was joined by his friend Jay Winuk to form the nonprofit group One Day's Pay.
-Jay's younger brother Glenn J. Winuk, at attorney at Holland & Knight LLP, and a volunteer firefighter affiliated with the Jericho Fire Department, had been killed in the line of duty while participating in the rescue efforts.
-He was killed when the World Trade Center South Tower Collapsed.
-Glenn's remains were found approximately six months later, in what remained of the South Tower Lobby area, alongside other first responders, with a medic kit he had borrowed on the scene.
-In 2007, the name of the organization was changed to MyGoodDeed.
-In 2011, in observance of the tenth anniversary of the September 11 attacks, MyGoodDeed joined with other national service organizations in helping to organize what was then considered to be the largest day of charitable service in U.S. history, with more than 30 million Americans participating, according to research conducted by Horizon Consumer Science on behalf of MyGoodDeed.
-Today, 9/11 Day continues to engage over 30 million Americans annually in various forms of charitable service, including volunteering, donations to charities, and simple good deeds.
+Later that year, Paine was joined by his friend Jay Winuk to form the nonprofit group One Day's Pay.
+Winuk's younger brother, Glenn J. Winuk, an attorney at Holland & Knight LLP and a volunteer firefighter affiliated with the Jericho Fire Department, was killed in the line of duty during the rescue efforts on September 11.
+He died when the World Trade Center South Tower collapsed, and his remains were recovered approximately six months later in the South Tower lobby area alongside other first responders, with a medic kit he had borrowed at the scene.

+In 2007, the organization formally changed its name to MyGoodDeed.
+In 2011, in observance of the tenth anniversary of the September 11 attacks, MyGoodDeed joined with other national service organizations to help organize what was then considered the largest day of charitable service in U.S. history, with more than 30 million Americans participating, according to research conducted by Horizon Consumer Science on behalf of the organization.

+In 2023, the nonprofit adopted the name 9/11 Day to align its identity more directly with the September 11 National Day of Service and Remembrance, which it leads.
+Today, 9/11 Day continues to engage more than 30 million Americans annually in charitable service, including volunteering, donations to charities, and simple good deeds.

 Activities

 Activities by volunteers on this federally-recognized National Day of Service and Remembrance have traditionally happened largely on a grassroots level across the nation, through service projects organized by local nonprofits, employers, and faith groups and others.
 Many people share their plans and messages through social media on 9/11 using the hashtag #911Day.
 Additionally many schools and students now engage in service-related activities as part of lessons about the history of 9/11 Day.
 Beginning in 2016, MyGoodDeed started organizing its own, large-scale service projects in major cities.
 These events are known as 9/11 Day Meal Packs, where volunteers from local organizations and companies spend time during the day on 9/11 assembling non-perishable meals for people who are food insecure.
-MyGoodDeed typically partners with local volunteer service organizations and Feeding America-affiliated food banks to put on these events.
-In 2019, approximately 10,000 volunteers participated at eight 9/11 Day Meal Packs, assembling 3.1 million meals that were then donated to people in need.
-MyGoodDeed has said it plans to establish 9/11 Meal Packs in as many as 20 cities in time for the 20th Anniversary of the 9/11 attacks in 2021.
+Over 20,000 volunteers participate to provide more than 6 million meals for those in need.